-Complaints about the Chair of Governors, any individual governor or the whole governing body should be addressed to Mrs Joy Edge (the Clerk to the Governing Body) via the school office.
+Complaints that involve or are about the headteacher or Chair of Governors should be addressed to Mrs Joy Edge (the Clerk to the Governing Body) via the school office.
 Please mark them as Private and Confidential.

 For ease of use, a template complaint form is included at the end of this procedure.
 If you require help in completing the form, please contact the school office.
 You can also ask third party organisations like the Citizens Advice to help you.